zammad/zammad-documentation/install/update.rst

             `documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html>`_
             and follow the instructions.

-            If you are using plugins for Elasticsearch, make sure they are updated as well (note: starting with Elasticsearch 8, the ingest-attachment is no longer a plugin, it's now included in Elasticsearch).
+            In case you are using plugins for Elasticsearch, make sure they are updated as well (note: starting with Elasticsearch 8, the ingest-attachment is no longer a plugin, it's now included in Elasticsearch).